Bert Hall: Biography

 Bert Hall learned to fly in 1910 at Buc, France, using a "Maurice Farman Biplane Pusher, with a fog-cutter out in front and an air-cooled Renault motor behind."
 He subsequently acquired a "new 1913 Blériot, equipped with a 60 H.P.
 Gnome motor", and on February 16, 1913, he along with his French mechanic André Pierce became soldiers of fortune flying for the Sultan of Turkey, for 100 American Dollars a day, against the Bulgarians.
 On the first day he was paid in Turkish currency and refused to fly, but received "in gold money" from then on.
 After two months the Turkish Army payments became inconsistent "fifty dollars one day and sixty the next and forty-five the next", so Bert and André "packed up and flew into Romania (sic), stopping at Bucharest ... receiving the equivalent of one hundred dollars gold per day in advance.".
 After 30 days the Bulgarians welshed, but before Bert and his mechanic could depart with their gold, Bert was arrested, leaving André to bribe the jailers for Bert's release.

 After a brief barnstorming tour through Ukraine, his Blériot motor quit over the Pyrenees Mountains outside of Tarbes and crashed.
 He salvaged the motor for 2,500 francs.

-In early August 1914, Bert met renowned big game hunter René Philezot and both enlisted as infantry in the French Foreign Legion Deuxiéme (Second) Regiment, which had been redeployed from Morocco to France for trench warfare.
+In early August 1914, Bert and big game hunter René Philezot enlisted together as infantry in the French Foreign Legion Deuxiéme (Second) Regiment.
 In early October, 1914, Bill Thaw, Jimmy Bach, and Bert applied for aviation, and on December 14, 1914, the three entered "into the French Flying Corps."

 Bert was one of the seven original members of the Lafayette Escadrille.
-They included two of the original three applicants—Bill Thaw and Bert Hall, (Jimmy Bach was in the French Flying Corps, but was in a German Prison camp before the LE was organized); Norman (Nimmie) Prince, Frazier Curtiss and Elliot Cowdin joined on March 9, 1914; with the final addition of Raoul Lufbery and Didier Masson.
-However, he was greatly disliked by his comrades.
-Besides having an abrasive personality, he was known to be a liar.
+However, he was greatly disliked by his comrades due to an abrasive personality and consistently lying.

 Dennis Gordon wrote a book called Autobiographies of the Lafayette Escadrille published by the Doughboy Historical Society - POB 3912 Missoula, MT 59806.
-According to this book, Bert Hall did get four confirmed kills in the LS and several medals and was the squadron adjutant.
-But he was a four-flusher, a liar, a deserter and a good poker player who could read his opponents. and usually cleaned the table.
+According to this book, Bert Hall had four confirmed kills in the LS and obtained several medals as the squadron adjutant.
+He was also described as a four-flusher, a liar, a deserter and a good poker player.

-Hall wrote two books about his exploits in the Lafayette Escadrille, En L'air (1918) and One Man's War: The Story of the Lafayette Escadrille (1929).
+Hall wrote two books about the Lafayette Escadrille, En L'air (1918) and One Man's War: The Story of the Lafayette Escadrille (1929).
 The former was the basis of the 1918 film A Romance of the Air, in which he starred as himself.